 Does having/getting fifth disease in pregnancy increase the chance of other pregnancy-related problems?

-Fetal infection with fifth disease can lead to inflammation of the heart (myocarditis) and can damage the bone marrow so that red blood cells cannot be made (aplastic crisis).
-This can lead to anemia, a condition in which the body does not have enough healthy red blood cells.
+Fetal infection with fifth disease can lead to inflammation of the heart muscle (myocarditis).
+Fetal infection could also damage the bone marrow so that it is harder for the body to make red blood cells (aplastic crisis).
+Aplastic crisis can lead to anemia, a condition in which the body does not have enough healthy red blood cells.
 Fetuses with mild anemia generally recover.
-If the heart damage or anemia is severe, hydrops fetalis (too much fluid in fetal tissues) can occur and might lead to fetal death.
-Sometimes, the hydrops goes away without treatment.
+If the heart damage or anemia is severe, hydrops fetalis (too much fluid in fetal tissues) can occur and could lead to fetal death.
+Sometimes, the hydrops fetalis goes away without treatment.
 Rarely, a baby is born unable to make red blood cells and will need blood transfusions.
 Babies with hydrops might also have breathing problems at birth.

-In a small number of cases, fetal loss can occur.
-Infection in the first 20 weeks of pregnancy has up to a 10-15% chance of fetal loss.
-This chance gets lower in the third trimester.
-Infection after 20 weeks of pregnancy also carries a chance, though likely lower, for fetal loss.
+Fetal loss has been reported in a small number of cases.
+Infection in the first 20 weeks of pregnancy has up to a 10 out of 100 (10%) to 15 out of 100 (15%) chance of fetal loss.
+This chance gets lower when infection happens after 20 weeks of pregnancy.

 Does having/getting fifth disease in pregnancy affect future behavior or learning for the child?

-Neurodevelopmental problems have been reported in a small number of infected pregnancies that develop complications.
+Neurodevelopmental problems have been reported in a small number of infected pregnancies that developed complications.

 What screenings or tests are available to see if my pregnancy has any issues?

 Prenatal ultrasounds can be used to screen for some issues, such as hydrops fetalis.
 Ultrasound can also be used to monitor the growth of the pregnancy.
-Talk with your healthcare provider about any prenatal screenings or testing that are available to you.
+An amniocentesis can be done to diagnose fifth disease in the growing fetus.
+Talk to your healthcare provider about any prenatal screenings or testing that are available to you.
 There are no tests available during pregnancy that can tell how much effect there could be on future behavior or learning.

 Breastfeeding while I have fifth disease:

-If a male has fifth disease, could it affect fertility or increase the chance of birth defects?
+If a man has fifth disease, can it affect his fertility or increase the chance of birth defects?

-Studies have not been done to see if fifth disease could affect male fertility (ability to get partner pregnant) or increase the chance of birth defects.
+Studies have not been done to see if fifth disease could affect male fertility (ability to get a woman pregnant) or increase the chance of birth defects.
+Since fifth disease is contagious, it is important to talk to your healthcare provider if your partner or other people living in your home have been diagnosed with this disease.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.